kludda/home_es_sim/README.md

 The report will also contain a comparison between different configurations and a comparison of sources (if defined).

 The tool can calculate [the present and net present value](https://en.wikipedia.org/wiki/Net_present_value) of your investment in energy systems.
-The "cash flow" in the calculation is the difference in grid energy cost.
+The "cash flow" in the calculation is the difference in grid energy cost (assuming the difference will be the same each year, which is obviously not the case in real life).
 First we can add a collection with arbitrary unique name where we can set some common values for all configurations so that we can easily change later:

 ```
 common: